fear-rush/portfolio-rewrite/src/content/projects/tandur.md

 **Tandur** is a final year capstone project focused on developing IoT-based agriculture, implementing LoRa (Long Range) and websocket technology to monitor plant conditions

-The Tandur system allows users to select specific plants, such as tomatoes, strawberries, or chili, based on their unique water requirements.
+Tandur allows users to select specific plants, such as tomatoes, strawberries, or chili, based on their unique water requirements.
 Utilizing a water dripping method instead of conventional sprinklers or irrigation techniques, Tandur ensures water efficiency.
-The system calculates the optimal amount of water needed for plant growth using evaporation and plant-specific formulas.
+The system calculates optimal amount of water needed for plant growth using evaporation and plant-specific formulas.
 This approach not only conserves water but also supports healthy and sustainable plant growth, tailored to each plant’s needs.

 ---